Runtime Interface

 true

-Whether to register sigint and sigterm signals to trigger Shutdown.
+Whether to register sigint and sigterm signals for triggering shutdown.

 –register_signal=true